smurfix/DaBroker/doc/server.rst

 able to simply call sys.exit() from a thread if you see a fatal error.
 This also applies to termination by signal (SIGINT, Control-C).

-`dabroker.util.thread.Main` is a helper class which will try to do the right thing in these situations.
+`dabroker.util.thread.Main` is a helper class which will clean up when your main program gets a signal, or simply ends.

     class MyMain(Main):
         broker = None